Red Sea crisis: Continuation of the Israel–Houthi conflict

 On 4 May, a Houthi missile evaded Israeli air defenses and struck near a terminal of the Ben Gurion Airport in Tel Aviv, marking the Houthis' first direct hit near the airport; six people were lightly-to-moderately injured.
 The following day, Israel struck targets in Hodeidah, killing four people.
 Israel struck the Sanaa International Airport on 7 May, killing three people and destroying three airplanes belonging to Yemenia.
 The last remaining Yemenia airplane was destroyed in another strike on the airport on 28 May.

-During the Iran–Israel war in June 2025, the Houthis coordinated their attacks on Israel with Iran, launching their first attack two days after the conflict began.
-On 14 June, Israel attempted to assassinate Houthi chief of staff Muhammad Abd al-Karim al-Ghamari in Sanaa, however he survived.
+During the Twelve-Day War in June 2025, the Houthis coordinated their attacks on Israel with Iran, launching their first attack two days after the conflict began.
+On 14 June, Israel attempted to assassinate Houthi chief of staff Muhammad Abd al-Karim al-Ghamari in Sanaa; however, he survived.
 On 24 August, days after the Houthis fired a cluster munition at Israel for the first time, Israel conducted several strikes in Sanaa, including on the area of the Presidential Palace.
 At least ten people were killed and 102 others were injured.
 On 28 August, an Israeli strike hit a gathering of senior Houthi leaders in Sanaa, killing twelve members of the Houthi-controlled Cabinet of Yemen; including prime minister Ahmed al-Rahawi, and fatally wounding al-Ghamari.